 After coming to the UK you may notice changes in yourself, your mood, and how you adapt to the UK.
 This period of adjustment is normal and it has its ups and downs.
-No matter if you have been to the UK before, you already speak English, you think the culture and way of life is not that different than your own, you will go through a period of adjustment.
 How long, how much, how it affects you, and how you overcome it will be different for everyone.

 Learn the basic practicalities

 Take time to learn the basic essentials as fast as you can.
+International students can find out many things by attending our international orientation.
 Things like where to eat and buy food, transportation to the city, where you can get help and support, how the university works and what you need to do for your course, how to get around, what shops sell what, how to get a mobile phone, how to get online, etc. Then you do not need to worry about sorting out the basics, when life gets more demanding.
 It will help a lot adjusting to life in the UK and make a transition smoother.

 Get to know your new home

 Explore Norwich, go away on the weekend and see more of the UK.
 Learn and experience what it is like to live in the UK, what it is like for British students, and start to assimilate into British life.
 This does not mean you need to change who you are or your beliefs, but knowing and understanding these will help you feel more at home.

 If you brought some items from home, put them out, or put up some pictures and start to make your room yours.
 Start to get into a daily routine with time for positive activities like exercise or time for reflection and relaxing.
 Keep a good balance of being busy and having down time.

 - Other students in your situation – most are experiencing similar feelings.